lesterchan/wp-polls/README.md

 ## Changelog
 ### Version 2.74
-* NEW: Anonymize IP and Hostname to make it GDPR compliance
+* NEW: Hashed IP and anonymize Hostname to make it GDPR compliance

 ### Version 2.73.8
 * FIXED: Bug fixes and stricter type checking